-The main components of remuneration are outlined on page 42 of the 2020 Annual Report and Accounts but are summarised below.
+The main components of remuneration are outlined on page 44 of the 2021 Annual Report and Accounts but are summarised below.
 As a building society, with no share instruments, there are no non-cash forms of remuneration.

-Fixed pay Rasic

-salary

-Grade, market benchmarking and performance driven.
+Fixed pay Basic salary Grade, market benchmarking and performance driven.
 Grade is determined using the Willis Towers Watson global grading framework and salaries for roles are determined by using functional external market benchmark data.

-Pensions

-The Society contributes up to a maximum of 16% of salary (dependent upon age of joining and period of time in the scheme) for members of the Group Personal Pension Plan.
-The pension benefits relating to the Executive Directors are outlined in the 2020 Annual Report and Accounts.
+Pensions The Society contributes up to a maximum of 16% of salary or paid as cash allowance (dependent upon age of joining and period of time in the scheme) for members of the Group Personal Pension Plan.
+The pension benefits relating to the Executive Directors are outlined in the 2021 Annual Report and Accounts.
+Benefits Include the provision of service benefits. a car allowance, private medical insurance and death in

-Benefits

-Include the provision of a car allowance, private medical insurance and death in service benefits.